Standing wave: Standing wave on a string with one fixed end

-Note that in this example n only takes odd values.
+In this example n only takes odd values.
 Because L is an anti-node, it is an odd multiple of a quarter wavelength.
 Thus the fundamental mode in this example only has one quarter of a complete sine cycle–zero at x = 0 and the first peak at x = L–the first harmonic has three quarters of a complete sine cycle, and so on.

 This example also demonstrates a type of resonance and the frequencies that produce standing waves are called resonant frequencies.

 Standing wave in a pipe

 Consider a standing wave in a pipe of length L. The air inside the pipe serves as the medium for longitudinal sound waves traveling to the right or left through the pipe.
 While the transverse waves on the string from the previous examples vary in their displacement perpendicular to the direction of wave motion, the waves traveling through the air in the pipe vary in terms of their pressure and longitudinal displacement along the direction of wave motion.
 The wave propagates by alternately compressing and expanding air in segments of the pipe, which displaces the air slightly from its rest position and transfers energy to neighboring segments through the forces exerted by the alternating high and low air pressures.
 Equations resembling those for the wave on a string can be written for the change in pressure Δp due to a right- or left-traveling wave in the pipe.